What Are Sedatives?

 Mixing sedatives with other CNS depressants, like alcohol, is also extremely dangerous.
 Mixing depressants are likely to slow down heart and breathing rates, which may result in death.

-Overdose from sedatives is a major risk for those suffering from abuse and addiction.
+Overdose from sedatives is a major risk for those suffering from use and addiction.
 An overdose occurs when a person takes too many sedatives, either by accident or on purpose.
 Severe overdose may lead to stupor, or a life-threatening state of unconsciousness, which can result in dangerous respiratory depression (slowed breathing), or brain injury.

 Other symptoms of overdose include: